oovaa/ccmdr/README.md

 ## Configuration

 Before using the CLI tool, make sure to configure the necessary settings by uploading the `COHERE_API_KEY` to your environment.
 You can do this manually or pass it to the install script as mentioned in the Installation section.

+## uninstall
+to uninstall just run `. ./uninstall` and it will take care of everything it will unset the env var and remove it from `/etc/environment` remove the `node_modules` folder  and remove `ccmdr` command from your path